TeamHG-Memex/py-bkstring/README.md

     ls = b.search("foo", 1)
     assert(ls[0] == "foo")

-# Close the BK tree
+## Close the BK tree

     b.close()

+*If you fail to close the BK Tree the module will segfault after execution.*

-# Example usage all together now
+## Example usage all together now

     import bkstring